TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 ![alt_text](img/keyExtraction.png "extracting key from the composite key")

-The subscriberId will be available in `#totalTransfers.subscriberId` variable.
+The subscriberId will be available in a `#totalTransfers.subscriberId` variable.

 ## Single-side-join